MSLacerda/bash_alias/README.md

 ### Navigate to folder
 `$ cd terminal`

-### Copy the script and past to appropriate folder
+### Copy the script and past to the appropriate folder
 `$ cp .bash_aliases ~/`

 ### Source bashrc